Robust inference for intermittently-monitored step-stress tests under Weibull lifetime distributions: Concluding remarks

 \section{Concluding remarks}

 In this paper, we have developed robust estimators and Wald-type test statistics for testing general composite null hypothesis based on the popular density power divergence (DPD) approach.
 We have examined the robustness properties of the proposed estimators and the test statistics theoretically as well as empirically, showing the clear improvement in terms of robustness with a small loss of efficiency in the absence of contamination.
-Further, point estimation and approximate CIs for the model parameters and some lifetime characteristics of interest based on the MDPDEs are derived, and their robustness in terms of accuracy (for the point estimation) and coverage probability (for the CIs) are empirically examined.
-Direct and transformed approximate CIs are also compared.
-Transformed CIs outperform the direct CIs, especially so in heavily contaminated scenarios.
+Further, point estimation and approximate confidence intervals (CIs) for the model parameters and certain lifetime characteristics of interest based on the MDPDEs are derived.
+Their robustness is empirically examined in terms of accuracy for the point estimation and coverage probability for the CIs.
+Both direct and transformed approximate CIs are compared, with the transformed CIs demonstrating superior performance, particularly in heavily contaminated scenarios.
 Finally, three real datasets from the reliability engineering field have been analyzed to illustrate the use of the proposed robust estimators and test statistics in practical situations.